Rishibiz/Ex--5-Rail-Fence-Program/README.md

 # Ex--5-Rail-Fence-Program

-# IMPLEMENTATION OF RAIL FENCE – ROW & COLUMN TRANSFORMATION TECHNIQUE
+## Name : Rishi chandran R
+## Reg No: 212223043005
 # AIM:

-# To write a C program to implement the rail fence transposition technique.
+To write a C program to implement the rail fence transposition technique.

 # DESCRIPTION: